techgovsoc/techgovsoc.github.io/index.md

 ### [](#header-3)Evaluation

-The first assignment for this seminar is to decide collectively how you will be evaluated, following a _consent decision making_ process.
+The first assignment for this seminar is to decide collectively how you will be evaluated for the final exam, following a _consent decision making_ process.
 The students have the entire responsibility of deciding how they will be rated.
 Note : they don't decide the grade, but only the process.

 Participation is **mandatory** ; you have to register [following this link](https://www.loomio.org/g/ajpRcvqB/digital-government-and-society-scpo-sgl-jan-2018).
 This exercice will amount for 50% of the final grade.